axiomiety/axiomiety.github.io/articles/misc_sg_vs_uk.markdown

 Due to the heat, you might find yourself walking differently.
 It's no longer the shortest path between two points but the one that overs the most shade/cool.
 That might mean walking through malls, shops etc...
 And the pace will be different - it's certainly a lot slower than you'd see in say, London.
 And for good reason, because at this speed you'll drench your shirt in no time.

 Carrying an umbrella is also a must.
-Rain can start falling at moments' notice.
+Rain can start falling at a moment's notice.